IRNAS/IoT-battery-pack/README.md

 ![IoT modular](IoT-battery-pack-modular.png)

-The system is broken down into standalone modules one can combine in a number fo ways.
+The system is broken down into standalone modules one can combine in a number of ways.

 ## Charging modules
 Charging modules provide the interface between a power source and the single cell battery.